Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 Biden cast his candidacy as one that would restore empathy and decency to the White House, with his advisers taking pride in the fact that Trump allies compared him to Mr. Rogers, the Presbyterian minister turned popular children’s show host.

-But Biden himself often could become raw and unscripted, creating moments on the campaign trail where his own temper emerged.
+But Biden himself often could become raw and unscripted, creating moments on the campaign trail in which his own temper emerged.
 In Iowa, he told an 83-year-old farmer that he was a “damn liar” and challenged him to a push-up contest when the man suggested Biden was “too old for the job” and questioned his son Hunter’s business decisions.

 There are few people on Biden’s campaign who engendered as much loyalty as Ducklo, who, particularly during his cancer treatment, became a totem for an operation that prided itself on gritty determination.